How to Formulate Solid Shampoo Bars: A Beginner’s Guide to Surfactants & Oils

 • Argan oil provides light conditioning and shine without greasiness

-When choosing oils and butters, it’s essential to match them not just to your brand aesthetic or ingredient philosophy, but to function — what does your target scalp and hair type actually need?
+When choosing oils and butters, it’s essential to match them not just to your brand aesthetic or ingredient philosophy, but to function, what does your target scalp and hair type actually need?
+Of course, topical application is only half the story; true hair vitality is also deeply linked to a comprehensive hair health and nutrition guide.

 Balancing Cleansing & Conditioning